whskyjack/xonotic-insta-guide/README.md

 # xonotic-insta-guide
-A beginner's guide to insta+hook ctf mode
+A beginner's guide to insta+hook ctf mode.